Planet3/p3wp/readme.md

 * Create Nav bar
 * WordPress Access Control overides the custom menu walker needed for the responsive nav menu.
 If we want to keep this functionality we need to find a replacement
 * Disable About the Author Advanced
+* Go through every plugin and make sure that it is still needed